kevgo/text-runner/DEVELOPMENT.md

 ## Deployment

-- bump all occurrences of `4.0.3` on master and commit
+- make a global search-and-replace for `4.0.3` and replace it with the new version
+- get this change into the master branch
 - in [text-runner](text-runner/): run `npm publish`